silvin-lubecki/dap-workshop-dceu18/exercises/exercise_5/README.md

 - all the application package files + attachments

 The advantages to pack the installation as an invocation image are multiple:
-- it is self-sufficient and ca be executed on any docker engine
+- it is self-sufficient and can be executed on any docker engine
 - it is independant of the docker-app version your are using, as the runtime to deploy is embedded in the image.
 You will be able to re-deploy an old invocation-image without worrying about getting the old docker-app binary.
 - the invocation image can be shared on the hub or on any private registry (we will see that in the next exercise)